 |In a health crisis, businesses are forced to rely on the guidance from health officials for proper protocols.
 Under OSHA law, employers are required to provide a safe and healthy workplace for employees.
 There are regulatory updates to what this means as the economic and social climates continue to change or evolve.|

 The economic impacts of the COVID-19 pandemic have hit both employees and employers hard, giving rise to a new set of complications.
 When creating healthier workplaces, businesses must find ways to reduce the spread of infection for essential workers currently in the office.
-And, as they create a comprehensive back-to-work plan to ensure the safe return of all employees, companies are under additional scrutiny to provide a safe working environment and prevent further transmission of the disease.
+And, as they create a comprehensive return-to-work plan to ensure the safe return of all employees, companies are under additional scrutiny to provide a safe working environment and prevent further transmission of the disease.
 This requires more planning, safety equipment, procedures, and policies to ensure the safety of all workers.
 And they need the help of medical professionals in order to keep every employee safe.
 Meanwhile, during COVID-19, many employees are delaying or avoiding routine or preventative visits for fear of contracting or spreading the infection.

 SOLUTION: A customized approach to healthcare offering support to employees and employers for all health-related needs.